inabikarilibrary/inalib/inapedia/players/japanese/miya.md

 He was considered one of the strongest players in the world for a long period of time.
 His rivalry with [Paraly](paraly.md) characterized an era of dominance between the two.

+## Style of Play

+Unlike his other Japanese peers, Miya is the opposite of slow and patient.
+His offense moves at breakneck speed more similar to that of the French or Chinese, forcing through his opponent's defenses, often with brute force.

 ## Achievements

 | Date | Place | Tournament | Tier |